 Military Dog Breeds

 Military working dogs are amazing creatures that have served their countries in times of need for centuries.
 From sniffing out explosives to helping soldiers during combat, these versatile animals play an important role in countless endeavors.
-By the way, no dog has ever received a promotion as a knight.
-But that doesn’t mean that they don’t deserve all the accolades and admiration that come with being a top-notch military dog.
+No one has ever promoted a dog as a knight.
+But that doesn’t mean they don’t deserve all the accolades and admiration that come with being a top-notch military dog.

 Military dogs are some of the world’s most highly skillful animals.
 They play an extremely important role in supporting military operations.
-Often use dogs for search and rescue missions and tracking down suspects or bombs.
+Often, they use dogs for search and rescue missions and tracking down suspects or bombs.
 They are also very good at sniffing out explosives and other contraband.

-While there is no one breed of military dog that is the best match for all tasks.
-Many have qualities that make them perfect candidates for a particular job.
+While no one breed of military dog is the best match for all tasks, many have qualities that make them perfect candidates for a particular job.
 For example, German Shepherds work as search and rescue dogs because of their natural ability to locate people and objects.

 1) German Shephard